lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 ### Add in and initialize painting variables

-For the painting code, we will use similar variables and drawing code from [DisplayShapeBidirectional](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/DisplayShapeBidirectional) in our [previous lesson](p5js-serial-io.md#displayshapebidirectional-p5js-to-arduino-and-arduino-to-p5js).
+For the painting code, we will use similar variables and drawing code from [DisplayShapeBidirectional](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/DisplayShapeBidirectional) in our {% include tlink.html id='communication-p5js-serial-io' text='previous lesson' %}#displayshapebidirectional-p5js-to-arduino-and-arduino-to-p5js.
 But we'll build this anew.

 Add in the following global variables, which include the current `brushType`, `brushSize`, `brushFillMode`, `brushColor`, and brush location (`brushX`, `brushY`).
 Additionally, rather than paint directly to the canvas, we'll use an off-screen graphics buffer called `offscreenGfxBuffer`—so declare that too.
 We'll talk more about that next.